nonprofits

 Details

 The W.D.
 Farr Endowment Fund considers proposals from organizations with committed, skilled leadership and qualified staff to undertake the project.
-But only one proposal per organization will be considered for support.
+Only one proposal per organization will be considered for support.
 Please note: individual schools within Greeley-Evans School District 6 will be considered separate organizations.

 Lastly, funded programs will have an opportunity to make a presentation on their program to the Greeley Rotary Club.